Hetul9067/snake_game/README.md

   Clone the Repository:

 bash
-Copy code
+Copy code:-
   git clone https://github.com/your-username/SnakeGame.git
 Open in IDE:
 Import the project into your preferred Java IDE.

-Run the Game:
+Run the Game:-
 Locate the SnakeGame class and run it to start the game.

 Controls:-